HandyLatcher/yosys_synthesis/Day_1/README.md

 # **RTL Design Week1 Overview**🚀

-Introduction to RTL design with Verilog, simulation using Icarus Verilog, and basic synthesis using Yosys.
+This week covers the fundamentals of register-transfer level (RTL) design, including Verilog coding, simulation using Icarus Verilog, and basic logic synthesis with Yosys.
+The sessions guide through the complete RTL workflow, from writing and testing designs to synthesizing gate-level circuits.

 <p align="center">